Cleaning your hardwood floors the old-fashioned way with a standard mop may not get you the results you want.

 - Work speedily: On that note, keep up a quick pace as you steam.
 Don’t slowly drag it over your flooring: a brief pass should be sufficiently cleansing.

 - Let it warm up: Don’t try to forcefully use your steam mop before it’s ready.
 You could cause harm to the internal mechanisms or spew hot water instead of steam.

 - Keep pads clean: A buildup of filth will render your steam mop ineffective.
 You risk scuffing your floors by pushing a mop covered in solid grime across them.
 Clean them as needed, or replace them if they’re past washing.

-- Let the mop cool off safely: The pad of the mop will be scalding hot after you use it.
+- Let the mop cool off safely: The mop pad will be scalding hot after you use it.
 Don’t prop it up on your hardwood floors to dry.
-Instead, position the mop so the pad isn’t touching anything.
+Instead, position the mop, so the pad isn’t touching anything.

 Before You Start Steaming

 If you aren’t sure whether or not your hardwood floors are sealed, check with a professional.
 Don’t venture a guess and hope for the best.